clap-rs/clap/README.md

   - Can disallow use of other arguments when present
 * **Specific Value Sets**: Positional or Option Arguments can optionally define a specific set of allowed values (i.e. imagine a `--mode` option which may *only* have one of two values `fast` or `slow` such as `--mode fast` or `--mode slow`)
 * **Default Values**: Although not specifically provided by `clap` you can achieve this exact functionality from Rust's `Option<&str>.unwrap_or("some default")` method
-* **Auto Version from Cargo.toml**: `clap` is fully compatible with Rust's `env!()` macro for achieving this functionality.
+* **Get Version from Cargo.toml**: `clap` is fully compatible with Rust's `env!()` macro for automatically getting the version from your Cargo.toml.
 See `examples/09_AutoVersion.rs` for how to do this (Thanks to [jhelwig](https://github.com/jhelwig) for pointing this out)

 ## Quick Example

 The following shows a quick example of some of the basic functionality of `clap`.
-For more advanced usage, such as requirements, exclusions, multiple values and occurrences see the [documentation](http://kbknapp.github.io/clap-rs/docs/clap/index.html) or `examples/` directory of this repository.
+For more advanced usage, such as requirements, exclusions, multiple values and occurrences see the [video tutorials](https://www.youtube.com/playlist?list=PLza5oFLQGTl0Bc_EU_pBNcX-rhVqDTRxv), [documentation](http://kbknapp.github.io/clap-rs/docs/clap/index.html), or `examples/` directory of this repository.

 ```rust
 // (Full example with comments in examples/01_QuickExample.rs)